open-telemetry/oteps/text/0003-measure-metric-type.md

     context_tag2=_any_value_
     ...

-Here, "pre_defined" keys are those captured in the metrics Handle, "resource" keys are those configured when the SDK was initialized, and "context_tag" keys are those propagated via context.
+Here, "pre_defined" keys are those captured in the metrics handle, "resource" keys are those configured when the SDK was initialized, and "context_tag" keys are those propagated via context.

 Events of this form can logically capture a single update to a named metric, whether a cumulative, gauge, or measure kind of metric.
 This logical structure defines a _low-level encoding_ of any metric event, across the three kinds of metric.
 An SDK could simply encode a stream of these events and the consumer, provided access to the metric definition, should be able to interpret these events according to the semantics prescribed for each kind of metric.